Get Involved

 The successful applicant will require a current Working with Children’s Check and a Police Check or be prepared to apply for both.
 People with lived experience of the justice system are encouraged to apply.
 A police check result does not automatically disqualify an application which in each case will be individually assessed for the relevant role.
 Applicants must possess the right to work in Australia.

-WEstjustice is committed to building a diverse workforce.
+Westjustice is committed to building a diverse workforce.
 We strongly encourage applications from Aboriginal and Torres Strait Islander people, people living with a disability, people from diverse cultural and linguistic backgrounds, mature age workers and LGBTIQA+-identifying people.
 People with lived experience of the justice system are encouraged to apply.
 A police check result does not automatically disqualify an application which in each case will be individually assessed for the relevant role.

 If you require any adjustments throughout the application or recruitment process please contact recruitment@westjustice.org.au